CI-Connect/tutorial-dagman-namd/README.md

  * [Keypoints](#keypoints)
  * [Help](#help)

-### Objectives
+## Objectives
-> Learn about workflow management
+*  Learn about workflow management
-> Learn how to use DAGMan to complete a set of computational jobs
+* Learn how to use DAGMan to complete a set of computational jobs

 ## Overview

-In scientific computing, one may have to perform several computational tasks or data manipulations that are inter dependent.
+In scientific computing, one may have to perform several computational tasks or data manipulations that are interdependent.
 Workflow management systems help to deal with such tasks or data manipulations.
-DAGMan is a workflow management system developed for distributed high throughput computing.
+DAGMan is a workflow management system developed by the HTCondor team for distributed high throughput computing.
 DAGMan (Directed Acyclic Graph Manager) handles computational jobs that are mapped as a directed acyclic graph.
-Cyclic graph forms loop while acyclic graph does not form loop.
-Directed acyclic graph does not form loop and the nodes (jobs) are connected along specific direction.
-In this section, we will learn how to apply DAGMan to run a set of molecular dynamics (MD) simulations.
+A cyclic graph forms a loop while an acyclic graph does not.
+A directed acyclic graph does not form a loop and the nodes (jobs) are connected along a specific direction.
+In this tutorial we will learn how to apply DAGMan to help manage a set of molecular dynamics (**MD**) simulations.

 <div>